 - Although most patients survive, these conditions can be serious and even deadly.

 - Treatment with blood thinners is usually effective.

-What Is DVT/Blood Clots and How It Affects Your Body
+What Is DVT and How Does It Affects Your Body?

 DVT can be life-threatening, but patients almost always survive.
 Prompt recognition and diagnosis can be lifesaving, as is prevention of other complications associated with this potentially fatal condition.

 Reviewed and approved by the American Lung Association Scientific and Medical Editorial Review Panel.
 Last reviewed December 13, 2016.

 Sign up for the latest lung health news sent right to your inbox.

 Join more than 500,000 people who receive research updates, inspiring stories, health information and more.